 If practical, topdressing the poorest parts of the lawn with one-fourth to one-half inch of good, loamy, weedfree topsoil will provide a better seed bed for the new sowing.
-In addition such topdressing may be used to build up low spots; thus correct faulty drainage and improve the lawn grade.
+In addition such topdressing may be used to build up low spots and thus correct faulty drainage and improve the grade of the lawn.
 One cubic yard of good soil is enough to topdress about 1,000 square feet.